Monitoring RabbitMQ With Prometheus and Grafana

 Major benefits of integration with MetricFire

-When you use MetricFire to integrate RabbitMQ with Prometheus and Grafana, you can gain numerous benefits for both tools.
+When you use MetricFire to integrate Graphite and Grafana, you can gain numerous benefits from both tools.

 Grafana